Eviction if you’re a crofting tenant

 abandoned your croft

-Compensation when you are evicted from a croft
+Compensation if you’re evicted from a croft

 made improvements suitable for the croft